Entourage (American TV series): Fifth season

-Vince returns to California ready to work after spending months relaxing in Mexico with Turtle.
+Vince returns to Los Angeles ready to work after spending months relaxing in Mexico with Turtle.
 Medellin has gone straight-to-DVD and made numerous worst-of-the-year lists, with Vince's performance also being heavily criticized.
 Eric receives a script from a pair of unknown screenwriters trying to get a break in Hollywood called Nine Brave Souls, in which Eric sees potential.
 Eric gets Edward Norton and Amanda Daniels (Carla Gugino) interested, and they change the name of the film to Smoke Jumpers.
 When Ari reads the script of Smoke Jumpers he convinces Eric to start a bidding war for the film with Vince attached.
 Amanda refuses to participate and passes on it until later reconsidering and making an offer.
 However, Alan Gray (Paul Ben-Victor), head of the Warner Brothers Studio and the man who fired Vince from the sequel to Aquaman, outbids them.

 Ari, determined to get Vince the role he desires, challenges Alan to a round of golf for the part.
 When Alan beats Ari, they get into a heated argument, causing Alan to drop dead of a heart attack.
 At Alan's funeral, Ari takes the opportunity to ask John Ellis (Alan Dale), Alan's boss, about giving the role to Vince.
 Ellis instead offers him Alan's position as president of the studio, with Amanda as the number-two choice for the job.
 Rather than accepting the offer and abandoning his clients, Ari instead gets Dana Gordon (Constance Zimmer) the job, therefore locking up Smoke Jumpers for Vince.